TeemuHarinen/C_HT/README.md

-Software programmed in C that reads electricity data from CSV file and prints report from that.
+Software programmed in C that reads electricity data from CSV file and writes a report based on it.